-Whether your knee pain is due to a sports injury or to increasing age and osteoarthritis, it’s good to know that several supplements can reduce knee pain, stiffness and improve how your knees function (in other words how well you can carry out every day activities like going up and down stairs, walking, getting in and out of the bath and even putting your socks on).
+Whether your knee pain is due to a sports injury or knee arthritis, the following supplements can reduce knee pain, knee stiffness and improve how your knees function – in other words how well you can carry out every day activities like going up-and-down stairs, walking, getting in and out of the bath and even putting on your socks.

 Nutritional supplements can improve painful knees in a number of ways, by: